Radiicall/jellyfin-rpc/README.md

 If you already have rustup installed then make sure its the latest 2021 version, you can run `rustup update` to update to the newest version.

-You also need openssl libs on linux (Don't remember exactly which one, running the jellyfin-rpc exec will tell you what you're missing)

-Please make an issue with the missing libs in this repo so I can put them here, also say what distro you're running so I can test it.

 After doing all of this you should be able to just run `cargo build` to get a binary.
 In order to get an optimized binary just add `--release` to the end of cargo build.